spine-tools/Spine-Toolbox/docs/source/examples/first_relationship.rst

 Bonding Fish with Add Entities Dialog
 =====================================

-There are multiple ways to bond fish, that is, to add new entities to the Bond class.
+:emphasis:`There are multiple ways to bond fish, that is, to add new entities to the Bond class.
 Here we will use the familiar **Add entities** dialog.
 Other tutorials will guide you through the other methods.
-Once you are more experienced with the tools at your disposal, you will be able to choose the best suited method for your needs, use case and mojo.
+Once you are more experienced with the tools at your disposal, you will be able to choose the best suited method for your needs, use case and mojo.`

 **Right-click** Bond in the tree and select **Add entities...** from the popup menu or click the |add_entities| icon next to Bond.